 Hi, thanks for visiting the blog.
-I’m a garden designer, writer, community garden volunteer, enthusiastic home gardener, gluten free cook and mum to two budding growers.
+I’m a writer, blogger, gardener and garden designer, community garden volunteer, gluten free cook and mum to two budding growers.
 I’m based in the east of England.

 I love growing fruit, vegetable and herbs (especially more unusual crops like oca, honeyberries, fat baby achocha, tree chillies and lots of interestingly coloured vegetables and fruit) and generally pack more into my fairly small garden than perhaps is entirely sensible.
 If only my recurring dream where I find an extra section of allotment-like space at the bottom of the garden were true!
 In the past I’ve grown crops in a friend’s garden to help her manage an area she couldn’t cope with alone, but a house move ended this mutually beneficial arrangement.
 So I’ve been on the hunt for more land to cultivate and last year took on my first allotment.